Gifted education: Enrichment

-Hobby

-Activities such as reading, creative writing, sport, computer games, chess, music, dance, foreign languages, and art give an extra intellectual challenge outside of school hours.

-Homeschooling

-An umbrella term encompassing a variety of educational activities conducted at home, including those for gifted children: part-time schooling; school at home; classes, groups, mentors and tutors; and unschooling.
-In many US states, the population of gifted students who are being homeschooled is rising quite rapidly, as school districts responding to budgetary issues and standards-based policies are cutting what limited gifted education programs remain in existence, and families seek educational opportunities that are tailored to each child's unique needs.

 Pull-out

 Gifted students are pulled out of a heterogeneous classroom to spend a portion of their time in a gifted class.
 These programs vary widely, from carefully designed half-day academic programs to a single hour each week of educational challenges.
 Generally, these programs are ineffective at promoting academic advancement unless the material covered contains extensions and enrichment to the core curriculum.
 The majority of pull-out programs include an assortment of critical thinking drills, creative exercises, and subjects typically not introduced in standard curricula.
 Much of the material introduced in gifted pull-out programs deals with the study of logic, and its application to fields ranging from philosophy to mathematics.
 Students are encouraged to apply these empirical reasoning skills to every aspect of their education both in and outside of class.